Life is like a

-Back in late 80s I had no doubts that ‘Nineteen Eighty-Four’ despite its British setting was a parody of a communist society: newspeak, telescreens, doublethink, thoughtcrimes — I found the text very funny then.
-I was mistaken: it’s not funny at all and it’s not about the Soviets.
+Back in late 80s I had no doubts that ‘Nineteen Eighty-Four’ despite its British European setting was a parody of the Soviet society: telescreens, newspeak, doublethink, memory holes, thoughtcrimes — I found Orwell’s text very funny then.
+I was mistaken: it’s not funny and it’s not about the Soviets.
+The European setting was not an accident.
 It’s about here, it’s about today, it’s about us.
-‘Twenty Nineteen’.

 Oh shit… how did we get there?

-Forget once again what you’ve read so far, because the above was valid 1) for real 3D protein-based life, and 2) for our own lives.
+Erase — once again!! — from your memory what you’ve read so far, because the above was valid 1) for real 3D protein-based life, and 2) for our own lives.
 Both concepts are outdated.
-Most of us have moved to the Fairyland of a planet-wide showcase of vanity and illusions — the social media are quickly replacing the real world.
-The kaleidoscopes are now virtual.
+Most of us have moved to the Fairyland of a planet-wide showcase of vanity and illusions — the social media are replacing the real world.
+All kaleidoscopes are now virtual.

-Remember those [absolutely ridiculous today] concerns about intrusion in private life in “Das Leben der Anderen“?
+Do you remember those [naive and absolutely ridiculous today] concerns about intrusion in private life in “Das Leben der Anderen“?
+Those concerns were next to nothing.
 The new paradigm is exactly the opposite — “Das Leben für die Anderen”.

-This time it’s not about Big Brother from Pattern #5 who shadows us from outside with cameras on the street poles.
-Social media incite us to act from inside: billions of people voluntarily (!!) turn their home telescreens on and broadcast their lives urbi et orbi: what they eat, where they go and whom they meet.
-What was not yet leaked to Big Brother is now voluntarily transmitted to Big Data as we believe we “have nothing to hide”.
+This time it’s not Big Brother from the above Pattern #5 who shadows us from outside with cameras on the street poles.
+No, this time it’s different.
+It’s now a camera we have set up.
+Social media incite us this time to act from inside: billions of people voluntarily (!!) turn their home telescreens on and broadcast their lives urbi et orbi: what they eat, where they go and whom they meet.
+What was not yet leaked to Big Brother is now voluntarily transmitted to Big Data as we say we “have nothing to hide”.

 The new currency of the humanity is the 👍.
 Real friends are replaced by virtual subscribers.
 Real helping action is replaced by adding a black ribbon to the avatar for a day.
 Demagogical equivocation: shadowing others’ window-dressed lives is called communication with friends; posting and following informational garbage (a sunset, a kitten, a banal sight, a banal wisdom, a photoshopped selfie with a Madame Tussauds wax celebrity,..) is regarded as “having an active social life”; deep social isolation caused by spending 8 hours a day scrolling others’ ideal stories is presented as inclusion and meaningfulness.